 - ETL and Switching Costs: Snowflake wants to store all your data.
 This means you have to move data—even data that is already in your cloud object store—into the Snowflake repository.
 While data movement and sequential ETL make sense for Business Intelligence (BI) workloads, you need just-in-time and iterative data engineering for machine learning and streaming analytics.
 But the largest Snowflake tax is levied when you want to switch out of Snowflake—think bulk export of big data that results in an additional billing overhead.
-This reminds me of my favorite tunes “You can check out any time you like but you can never leave.”
+This reminds me of my favorite tune “You can check out any time you like but you can never leave.”

 Much has been said about the possibility of data lakes replacing data warehouses or vice versa but I view them as complementary.
 At Qubole, we have worked with more than 300 market-leading companies such as Expedia, Disney, Adobe, Epic Games, and more, and we see the same architecture everywhere: a data warehouse for BI workloads, and a data lake for data engineering-heavy workloads, such as machine learning and streaming analytics.
-And the same architecture exists at the most advanced and data-driven companies of our time including Google, Facebook, Netflix, and Amazon.
+And the same architecture exists in the most advanced and data-driven companies of our time including Google, Facebook, Netflix, and Amazon.

 Data warehouses such as Snowflake enable fast, complex queries across historical structured data.
 They help businesses learn from the past.
 For example, a retailer can understand which products have sold well in a particular region.
 The performance and ease of use benefits justify the data warehouse tax for this type of workload.